jawj/zapatos-docs/src/index.md

 { authorId: sql`${"authors"}.${"id"}` }
 ```

-We can also nest `count` and `selectOne` calls, as you might expect.
+We can also nest `count` calls, of course.
 And we can join a table to itself, though in this case we _must_ remember to use the `alias` option to define an alternative table name, resolving ambiguity.

 Take this new, self-referencing table: